GetStream/javascript-beginner-guide/README.md

 ## React UI Component SDK

-If you would like to try pre-styled and fully featured UI Components, use our [Official React SDK for Stream Chat](https://github.com/GetStream/stream-chat-react)
+If you would like to try pre-styled and fully featured React UI Components, use our [Official React SDK for Stream Chat](https://github.com/GetStream/stream-chat-react)

 With Stream chat components, you can support any chat use case: